 Savings account options

-• May not exceed the aggregate of contributionsand earnings in the account more than five yearsbefore the rollover
+- May not exceed the aggregate of contributions (and earnings attributable thereto) made more than five years before the date of the rollover

 Education Savings Plan (ESAs) may be an appropriate option if you are looking to save for education but may not have as much to gift.
 Contributions to ESAs are limited to a maximum of $2,000 per beneficiary annually, and you must be under the MAGI (modified adjusted gross income) limitation of $95,000/single taxpayer or $190,000/joint taxpayer.